doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 ---------------------------------------------------------

-You can use both `-name` and `-type` to narrow down the data item that you are looking for!
+You can use both `-name` and `-type` to narrow down the files and directoris that you are looking for!

 <br/>